aulveland/CITZ-HWP-Project/Architectural-Decision-Log.md

 # MaterialUI
 Material design is a set of style guidelines.
 Rule set to handle design situations.
 ### Pros
--	Smooth UI transitions and animations between elements  can be used for movement on screen or highlighting buttons ect…
+-	Smooth UI transitions and animations between elements (can be used for movement on screen or highlighting buttons ect…)
 -	Fast page switching, animations, fast screen scrolling and content updates
 -	Self contained UI components that are reusable and packed with API styles for your use.
 -	Responsive to different page sizes (for example if have a small screen size)